 Some chemists/pharmacists provide a prescription collection and delivery service for those who cannot get out of their homes.
 Speak to your local pharmacist for more details.

-- process our repeat prescriptions quickly and safely
+- Process repeat prescriptions

-- by performing medication reviews for patients
+- Perform medication reviews

 Electronic Prescribing Service

 This practice is set up for the electronic prescription service.